madanyc/workfront-learn.en/help/administration-and-setup/organizational-setup/log-in-as-another-workfront-user.md

 ## Updates tab tracks activity

-When a system administrator logged in as another user and made changes/updates on that user’s behalf, the changes are seen in the Updates area for that specific item.
+When an administrator logged in as another user and made changes/updates on that user’s behalf, the changes are seen in the Updates area for that specific item.
 The example below shows Joan Harris changed a due date on Roy Campbell’s behalf.

 ![[!UICONTROL Updates] section](assets/admin-fund-log-in-as-4.png)